These step-by-step instructions and images were syndicated from Chris Fry. Check out more of his creations on Instructables.

 Apply wood glue to the battens and clamp or use weights to hold them down while they set.

-On the board that doesn’t have the battens, I put strips of masking tape where the battens will go and sprayed it with varnish.
+On the game board that doesn’t have the battens, I put strips of masking tape where the battens will go and sprayed it with varnish.
 When I apply battens to the other side, the tape ensures that the glue adheres to the wood and not the varnish.
 I also sprayed the channels on the part with the batten, since I wouldn’t be able to get to them once it’s glued together.

 Once the varnish set, I glued the 2 pieces together to make the main board and used weights to hold it while it set.